bablokb/xmas-music-box/Readme.md

 and play the songs on the SD-Card.
 The M0 will monitor the busy-state of the player and skip to the next song after a song has finished.

+The touch-button stops the lights and the motor.
+The currently playing song keeps on playing until it has finished.
+Another touch starts everything again.

 Used M0-Pins:

   - 0: PWM for the servo-motor